convex-eth/voting/docs/delegation.md

 - Delegation stores `5555` (= `555.5 * 1e17`), which when read back gives `555.5 * 1e18`
 - The diff is `1 wei` — negligible but non-zero

-### updateUserWeight on Active Proposals
+### Mid-Proposal Weight Updates (Automatic Flow)

 When a user adds vlCVX weight mid-proposal (via lock/relock + sync), their delegate's voting weight on that proposal doesn't automatically update.
-The user has two options:

-**Option 1: Vote directly.** Re-voting (calling `vote()` again) refreshes the user's `baseWeight` from vlCVX and applies any pending adjustments.
-The simplest approach.

-**Option 2: Call `updateUserWeight()` on the proposal.** This pushes the vlCVX/Delegation diff to the delegate via `pendingWeightAdjustment`.
-The delegate's weight (and thus their vote allocation) is updated when they next vote or when `forceUpdateDelegate()` is called.
-This is useful when the delegate has already voted and the delegatee wants to update their contribution without changing the delegate's vote direction.

-Rules for `updateUserWeight`:
-- Only callable before the user has voted
-- Only callable once per proposal
-- Only callable while the proposal is active (before `endTime`)
-- No-op if vlCVX and Delegation weights match (no diff)
+The new flow handles this automatically:

+**When `_initBaseInfo` detects a weight mismatch:** If `(vlCVX_balance / 1e17) * 1e17 > delegation.userWeightAtEpochOf()`, the voting contract calls `delegation.sync(user)` to bring delegation weights up to date.

+**Timestamp-based weight removal:** When a delegatee is initialized and their delegate has already voted, the voting contract compares timestamps:
+- If the delegate voted **after** the sync: the full current delegation weight is the correct amount to remove
+- If the delegate voted **before** the sync: the pre-sync snapshot weight should be removed, and the difference becomes a negative pending adjustment on the delegate (picked up on the delegate's next vote)

+**On re-vote:** If a user's baseWeight grew (from relocking), the growth is pushed to the delegate's `pendingWeightAdjustment` as a negative amount.
+When the delegate re-votes, they process their own pending, which adds this weight back to their adjusted weight.

 ### Weight Flow Example

 ```
-1. Alice has 1000 vlCVX, delegates to Bob
+1. Alice has 200 vlCVX, delegates to Bob
-2. Delegation stores: userEpochWeights[Alice][e] = 10000, delegateEpochWeights[Bob][e] += 10000
-3. Proposal created at epoch E
+2. Bob has 2000 vlCVX, votes with weight 2200 (his 2000 + Alice's 200)
-4. Alice relocks, gaining 200 more vlCVX → now has 1200 vlCVX
+3. Alice relocks, gaining 500 more vlCVX → now has 700 vlCVX
-5. Alice calls sync() → Delegation updates future epochs to 12000
+4. Alice calls sync() on Delegation
-6. But proposal epoch E still has 10000 in Delegation's tables
-7. Alice calls updateUserWeight() on the proposal
+5. Alice re-votes on the proposal:
-8. This records a pending adjustment of +200 (vlCVX diff vs Delegation truncated value)
-9. When Bob votes (or forceUpdateDelegate is called), the +200 is applied to Bob's weight
+   - Weight refresh detects baseWeight grew from 200 to 700 (diff = 500)
+   - Since Alice has a delegate (Bob), pendingWeightAdjustment[Bob] -= 500
+   - Alice votes with her new weight
+6. When Bob re-votes:
+   - Bob processes his pending (-500), adjusted by +500
+   - Bob's vote now includes the additional weight from Alice's relock
 ```

 ## View Functions